 Full Satellite Tracking Paper

-The nest camera has confirmed the adult eagles do not migrate.
-However, four of the fledglings completed a fall migration from the natal area.
-Spring and fall migration was variable, though similarities were observed.
-One eagle exhibited long-distance, repeated migration of over 850 straight-line miles to a northern Ontario summer range, then returned to northeast Iowa for the winter.
-The other three migrated shorter distances (75 to 206 miles) in their first fall from the nest area to a winter range in southeast Iowa.
-One perished there, another returned to northeast Iowa the following spring, and a third began heading north in late February at the end of the period monitored.
-Movement behavior of juveniles, in general, is often erratic and unpredictable.
-Some birds embarked on long summer or fall journeys north from their natal area but were not truly migrating.
+We have confirmed that the adult eagles do not migrate.
+But four of the fledglings we tracked completed a fall migration from their natal area.
+One eagle made a long-distance migration of over 850 miles to its northern Ontario summer range and returned to northeast Iowa for the winter.
+The other three migrated shorter distances (75 to 206 miles) to winter ranges in southeast Iowa.
+One died there, another returned to northeast Iowa the following spring, and a third began heading north in late February.
+Their movements were often erratic and unpredictable.
+Some embarked on long summer or fall journeys north, but did not truly migrate.
 The eagle that traveled long distances showed increased efficiency in time and miles traveled on subsequent migrations.
-Overall, the Decorah juveniles exhibited variability in summer and winter range sizes across individuals and, less so, between years.
+Overall, the Decorah juveniles exhibited more individual than yearly variability in their summer and winter range sizes.

 Four of seven eagles died from electrocution (three) or vehicle collision (one) within their first year.
 Their survival rate was lower when compared with eagles in other studies, despite limitless food resources and tolerance to human disturbance.
 Anthropogenic mortality causes (mortality caused or influenced by humans) might temper the high productivity of this suburban site.

 We are continuing to study bald eagles to gain more knowledge about travel by eagles in this region.
 Will their migration tendencies diminish or cease as they approach breeding age?
 How far will they nest from their natal area?
 This study gives us the data we need to understand threats posed to suburban-raised eagles and take action to improve their survivability.